mmmarinho/ROS2_Tutorial/docs/source/inspecting_topics.rst

    philosopher_name: Lloyd \
    }"

-which will result in our subscriber outputing
+which will result in our subscriber outputting

 .. code:: console